ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2019_JSR_Li,
-    author = "Li, Guofa and Wang, Ying and Zhu, Fangping and Sui, Xiaoxuan and Wang, Ning and Qu, Xingda and Green, Paul", title = "{Drivers’ visual scanning behavior at signalized and unsignalized intersections: A naturalistic driving study in China}", journal = "Journal of Safety Research",
+    author = "Li, Guofa and Wang, Ying and Zhu, Fangping and Sui, Xiaoxuan and Wang, Ning and Qu, Xingda and Green, Paul", journal = "Journal of Safety Research",
-    volume = "71",
     pages = "219--229",
-    year = "2019",
-    publisher = "Elsevier"
+    publisher = "Elsevier",
+    title = "{Drivers’ visual scanning behavior at signalized and unsignalized intersections: A naturalistic driving study in China}", volume = "71",
+    year = "2019"
 }
 </pre>
 </ul>